cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 ### RabbitMQ Cluster

-The RabbitMQ service is a cluster comprised of three nodes (Cloudify best-practice) or more.
-[TODO: Verify]
+The RabbitMQ service is a cluster comprised of any amount of nodes *** three nodes (Cloudify best-practice) or more.

 **Note** Reverse DNS lookup must be available in your network for the RabbitMQ nodes, i.e 'reverse_dns_lookup=true' in the rabbitmq.conf file.
-[TODO: What is it?]
+[TODO: What is it?
+Lukasz]

-#### Externally Hosted RabbitMQ Installation [TODO: Are ther any special remarks]
+#### Externally Hosted RabbitMQ Installation [TODO: Are there any special remarks?
+Lukasz]

 #### Locally Hosted RabbitMQ Cluster Installation